-Travellers will be returning to a very different experience to the one they left.
+Travellers are returning to a different experience to the one they left behind in 2019.
 Airports have introduced a slew of new measures to make air travel safer for travellers and their staff.
 These precautions include enhanced cleaning measures, more self-service and greater social distancing.

 “Just as security has become a large ingredient in air travel this century, so health security will entrench another layer of process.”Peter Harbison, Chairman Emeritus, CAPA – Centre for Aviation